ongov/API-Guidelines/API-Guidelines.md

 Use Unicode Transformation Format-8 ([UTF-8](http://unicode.org/faq/utf_bom.html#utf8-1)) as the standard encoding type for all text and textual representations of data through APIs.
 If technical or business constraints require the use of an encoding standard other than UTF-8, clearly identify the standard in the charset response header and API documentation.

 #### Use consistent date-time format
-Follow the international standard [ISO 8601](https://www.iso.org/standard/40874.html) in Coordinated Universal Time ([UTC](https://www.timeanddate.com/time/aboututc.html)) for standard datetime fields in data returned by the API.
-The date format is `<yyyy-mm-dd>`, and the timestamp format is `<yyyy-mm-dd>T<hh:mm:ss>Z` in 24-hour time.
-This allows for the same date representation in both official languages.
+Follow the international standards [RFC 3339](https://tools.ietf.org/html/rfc3339) or [ISO 8601](https://www.iso.org/standard/40874.html) in Coordinated Universal Time ([UTC](https://www.timeanddate.com/time/aboututc.html)) for standard datetime fields in data returned by the API.
+These allow for the same date representation in both official languages in 24-hour time.
 Any other representation of time in the source data must be converted to this format by the API.

 ### Iterate thoughtfully
 Take care to minimize the impact of your agile and iterative development on users so that they don't experience unnecessary or unexpected disruptions.